 A second email confirmation will be sent once your payment is received.

 Larger keys on mechanical keyboards; i.e. Spacebar, Backspace, Shift, etc. use stiff hinge-like wires to stabilize the left and right sides of a key so that the entire length of the keycap moves downward regardless of where you press on it.
 These hinges are called Stabilizers.
 And just like door hinges, these stabilizers need a little bit of grease now and then.
 For this reason, we offer a specially formulated grease with a convenient curved-tip dispenser we call EK MechLube!

-Of course, for multiple sticky keys, it's more efficient to open the case of your keyboard and remove the entire switch board and soak it in a distilled water bath for about 30 minutes (up to one hour) while intermittently actuating all switches.
-This should loosen and flush out any water soluble contamination with minimal stripping of the grease used inside the switches.
+For more than a few sticky keys it's more efficient to open the case of your keyboard and remove the entire switch board and soak it in a distilled water bath for about 30 minutes (up to one hour) while intermittently actuating all switches.
+This should loosen and flush out most water soluble contamination with minimal stripping of the factory grease present inside the switches.
 Two or more days in a warm dry location, preferably with sunlight, should be allowed for all water to evaporate.
 Special precautions: Do not heat the water and do not use a hair dryer on any attached keycaps; permanent damage can occur.

 ** These instructions are for Cherry MX based keyboards, Topre keyboards can present significantly more complications.
 Please email us for a consultation.

 For US shipments in the 48 contiguous states, we offer FedEx Ground and 2day service at checkout.
 The Ground service map is below.
 NOTE: 2-day service means 2 Days; no matter how close you are!
 Currently we only ship from the Los Angeles, CA area.

 For Hawaii and Alaska and other US, we offer USPS Priority service only at checkout.